 What is MIPS?

 The MIPS is a Merit-based incentive payment system established by the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 It came into effect on January 1, 2017.
-It is a major catalyst toward transforming the healthcare industry for the year 2022 from fee-for-service to pay-for-value.
+It is a major catalyst toward transforming the healthcare industry for the year 2023 from fee-for-service to pay-for-value.
 Healthcare practitioners try far along to find the most precise answer to the following question, i.e., what does MIPS stand for?
 The MIPS stands for Merit-based incentive payment system and is a program that will determine Medicare payment adjustment.
-And eligible clinicians (ECs) either receive a payment penalty, a payment bonus, or no payment adjustment based on their composite performance score.
-MIPS reporting will decide your fate that either you will reimburse or pay a penalty for a performance year.
+And Eligible clinicians (ECs) may receive a payment penalty, a payment bonus, or no payment adjustment based on their composite performance score.

-Physicians can choose whether to participate in MIPS as an individual or group under the Quality Payment Program (QPP).
-This is one of a practice’s first decisions when it comes to MIPS reporting.
+Physicians can choose whether to participate in MIPS as an individual or as a group under the Quality Payment Program (QPP).
+When it comes to MIPS reporting, this is one of a practice’s first decisions.

-The impact of this decision affects the performance of each “EC” (Eligible Clinician) reporting under a “TIN” or individual NPI and, ultimately, the potential to receive an incentive.
+The impact of this decision affects the performance of each “EC” (Eligible Clinician) reporting under a “TIN” and, ultimately, the potential to receive an incentive.

 When selecting a MIPS reporting option, either individual or group, the choice has been made for all three categories.